Premium hardwood floating stairs installed in a Toronto home

 Janka 1320

-Can hardwood floating stair treads be matched to my existing floors? +
+Can wood treads be matched to my existing floors? +

 Yes.
 We bring wood samples to the site visit and compare them to your existing flooring species, grain direction, and finish.
 When the floors are hardwood, we typically recommend the same species and source treads from the same supplier if possible.
 Stain matching is done on-site after installation.

-How thick do hardwood treads need to be for a floating stair? +
+How thick do wood treads need to be for a floating stair? +

 Cantilevered hardwood treads typically run 50mm to 65mm solid for standard residential spans.
 Wider treads or longer cantilever spans may require thicker stock or engineered core construction.
 We specify tread thickness based on calculated deflection limits, not aesthetics alone.

-Do hardwood treads on floating stairs require maintenance? +
+Do wood treads on floating stairs require maintenance? +

 Oil-finished treads require periodic re-oiling — typically every 2 to 5 years depending on traffic.
 Polyurethane-finished treads can be spot-repaired or fully recoated every 5 to 10 years.
 We recommend finish type based on traffic level and maintenance preference.

-Can hardwood floating stairs be refinished later? +
+Can wood floating stair treads be refinished later? +

 Yes, and this is one of the advantages of solid hardwood treads over engineered core or alternative materials.
 Solid treads can typically be sanded and refinished 3 to 5 times over their life.
 Refinishing is done in place without disassembling the stair.